anshgoyal05/java-dsa/README.md

 ## 🤝 Contributions

-This repository is maintained for learning and interview preparation.
+This repository is maintained for learning purposes.
 Suggestions for improving code quality, readability, or optimization are always welcome.

 ---

 ## ⭐ Support

-If you find this repository useful, consider giving it a **⭐ Star**.
-It motivates me to continue learning and sharing my progress.
+If you find this repository helpful, consider giving it a **⭐ Star**.
+It encourages me to continue learning and sharing my progress.

 ---